-One visible symptom of liver damage is changes in the color of your skin.
+One visible symptom of liver damage changes in the color of your skin.
 If your skin starts becoming paler or yellowish and your nail tips turn yellow your liver is not performing well and requires help.
-Newly yellow tints in skin are caused by the liver not releasing toxins which leads to bilirubin accumulation beneath the skin.
+Newly yellow tints in the skin are caused by the liver not releasing toxins which leads to bilirubin accumulation beneath the skin.
 Several nail problems such as a pale nail, white nail, spoon nail, and nail ridges are also associated with liver problems.

 If you frequently suffer from a gassy sensation accompanied by stool pressure its an indication that the liver is not able to secrete digestive juices which are essential to break down food.
 It also means the digestive system is affected by liver problems.

 When the liver breaks down food it releases energy used to perform daily tasks.
 Getting tired easily is a sign of lack of energy which can indicate the liver is unable to do its job properly.

 5. Urine Changes

 When our liver starts getting damaged the color of urine changes to darker variants of yellow.
 It may also become bloody or tar-colored.
 Some think this change in color is due to dehydration, if you are ingesting sufficient fluids it indicates poor liver health.